Who: Individuals who professionally identify as counselors and whose work environment is an institution of higher learning.

 Students can design their program to prepare them for eligibility as a Licensed Professional Counselor (LPC).
-This concentration is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+This concentration is the only one in the state of Tennessee to be accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

 Counseling Students participate in the campus Wellapalooza event sharing information about counseling services, mental health and wellness.